 During the day

-In the daily work our students play, explore, create and think critically through participating in child initiated and adult led activities.
-Through these activities Children address the 7 areas of learning.
+In their daily work, our students play, explore, create and think critically through participating in child-initiated and adult-led activities.
+Through these activities, Children address the 7 areas of learning.

 Areas of learning